 sudo cat /etc/shadow

-With that in mind, let’s move on to know how to change the password.
+With that in mind, let’s learn how to change the password.

 Change the Linux Password